harrington59802/Graph_Applications/readme.txt

 by John Harrington in November, 2020.

-This assignment is being shared in order to demonstrate my work to future employers, I do not authorize nor encourage any academic misconduct that may result from sharing this content online.
+This assignment is being shared in order to demonstrate my work to future employers.
+I do not authorize nor encourage any academic misconduct that may result from sharing this content online.

-This assignment was designed by Robert Sedgewick and Kevin Wayne as part of their Algorithms Coursera Course partnered with Princeton university.
+This assignment was designed by Robert Sedgewick and Kevin Wayne as part of their Algorithms Coursera Course partnered with Princeton University.

 This program contains three classes: Wordnet, ShortestCommonAncestor, and Outcast.